-Welcome to the 119th season of the Peoria Symphony Orchestra – the fourteenth oldest symphony orchestra in the United States.
+Welcome to the 120th season of the Peoria Symphony Orchestra – the fourteenth oldest symphony orchestra in the United States.
 We are proud of our musical heritage and the diverse mix of music we have been providing to symphony lovers in Peoria and all throughout central Illinois.
 The PSO’s 120th Anniversary season begins Saturday, September 23, 2017 with REFLECTIONS.
 This gala opening concert celebrates the PSO’s history and the important anniversaries of Bernstein, Brahms, and Bradley University!

-The tradition of artistic excellence and excitement you have come to expect from your orchestra continues throughout this season!
+The tradition of artistic excellence and excitement you have come to expect from your orchestra continues throughout this 120th Anniversary Season!
 Join us for this truly wonderful season as we celebrate music together with you.

 Special thanks to QuestionPro, which provides advanced feedback creation, distribution and Conjoint Analysis for our organization, helping us track and analyze data for our stakeholders.